noddde

 The write model is where domain logic lives.
 Its primary building blocks are aggregates -- Decider-based state machines that receive commands, validate them against the current state, and produce events.
 For commands that do not target an aggregate (sending a notification, calling an external API), noddde provides standalone command handlers.

-In the domain configuration, the write model is declared under the writeModel key:
+In the domain definition, the write model is declared under the writeModel key:

 writeModel: {